apache/nuttx/configs/README.txt

   different if CONFIG_DEBUG_FEATURES=y.

-  The included tools/Config.mk file contains additional definitions that may be overriden in the architecture-specific Make.defs file as necessary:
+  The included tools/Config.mk file contains additional definitions that may be overridden in the architecture-specific Make.defs file as necessary:

     COMPILE, ASSEMBLE, ARCHIVE, CLEAN, and MKDEP macros